Home

 Graphic Equalizer GE-9

 Blacklabel in an amazingly mint condition.
 I really had to search for traces that indicated this EQ was even used.
-It suggests it has never seen a stage before and in more aquainted with bedrooms...
+It suggests it has never seen a stage before and was more aquainted with bedrooms...

 Multi effect UE-300